 Runway Incursion \$15,000.00

 Active Taxiway Incursion \$10,000.00

 Runway/Taxiway Safety Area \$1,000.00

 Security or Badging/Licensing Non-Compliance

 First Offense \$1,000.00

 Second Offense \$5,000.00

 Each Additional Offense \$15,000.00

 Aviation Department has the option to issue warnings on first offense, if the incident is justified.

-Individuals involved in a non-compliance vid required to surrender their security badge and license pending investigation of the matter. •
+Individuals involved in a non-compliance violation may be required to surrender their security badge and airfield driver's license pending investigation of the matter.